GaryJones/genesis-simple-sidebars-exporter/README.md

 3. Copy the folder to your `/wp-content/plugins/` directory.
 4. Go to the Plugins screen and click __Activate__.

-Check out the Codex for more information about [installing plugins manually](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).
+Check out the Codex for more information [installing plugins manually](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

 ### Git